How do you make a straw broom

 • Additional materials: Depending on personal preferences, you may choose to add additional materials to enhance the functionality or aesthetics of your broom.
 These may include decorative ribbons or other embellishments.

-See also How to care for scotch broom
+See also What stage to broom concrete

 By carefully selecting the right materials, you can ensure that your straw broom is not only functional but also a beautiful addition to your cleaning tools.